granadahfg/granadahfg.github.io/index.md

   url="assets/img/sesame.jpg"
 %}

 While studying China, we notice another interesting trend.
 Traditionally, most sesame seeds were produced in Asia (specifically India, Myanmar, and China).
-Since 2010 however, various central and southern african countries have drastically increased their sesame seed production.
-At the same time production in China and India have decreased.
+Since 2010, however, various central and southern african countries have drastically increased their sesame seed production.
+At the same time, production in China and India have decreased.

 <iframe
     src="assets/html/sesame_trade.html"